Valsartan Lawsuit FAQ

 How Long Does it Take Valsartan to Work?

 Patients prescribed valsartan typically see noticeable reductions in their high blood pressure approximately 4 to 6 hours after taking the drug.
-However, the full effect of managing elevated blood pressure levels in treating heart failure problems often take up to two to four weeks to provide the most benefits.
+However, the full effect of managing elevated pressure levels in treating heart failure problems often takes up to two to four weeks to provide the most benefits.

 Are There any Potential Interactions Using Valsartan With Other Medications?

-A doctor should review every patient’s medical history and known medical problems before prescribing any medication that might affect using valsartan-based drugs especially if the patient is known to have:
+A doctor should review every patient's medical history and known medical problems before prescribing any medication that might affect using valsartan-based drugs, primarily if the patient is known to have:

-- Angioedema that can react with another blood pressure drug including benazepril, enalapril, Lotrel, lisinopril, Zetril, Zestorectic, and Vasotec;
+- Angioedema that can react with another blood pressure drug including benazepril, enalapril, Lotrel, lisinopril, Zestril, Zestoretic, and Vasotec,

-- Severe congestive heart failure (CHF) that could lead to severe kidney issues;
+- Severe congestive heart failure (CHF) could lead to severe kidney issues,

-- Severe kidney disease where taking the drug could make the condition significantly worse.
+- Severe kidney disease that when taking the drug could make the condition significantly worse.